tryforge/ForgeScript/README.md

 </summary>

-This section will guide you through initializing a client and loading commands from a folder, as well as logging your into discord bot.
+This section will guide you through initializing a client and loading commands from a folder, as well as logging you into discord bot.

 ### Client Initialization
 We will write the following for a basic bot initialization, in a `index.js` file: